The Mahler measure of exact polynomials and special $L$-values of $K3$ surfaces: The Mahler measure of four-variable exact polynomials and special -values of surfaces

-\begin{definition}[\textbf{Transcendental and algebraic part of the motivic cohomology}] Let $X$ be a smooth projective surface over $k$.
-The algebraic and transcendental part of the motivic cohomology of $X$ are defined respectively to be
+\begin{definition}[\textbf{Transcendental and algebraic parts of motivic cohomology}] Let $X$ be a smooth projective surface over $k$.
+The algebraic and transcendental parts of the motivic cohomology of $X$ are respectively defined to be

 \end{definition}

 \begin{prop} Let $X$ be an algebraic $K3$ surface over a number field $k$.
 The motivic cohomology $H^3_\Mcal(X, \Qbb(4))$ depends only on the motive $M^2(X)$, i.e.,